 The machine should be so placed that the traffic of persons and materials to and from the moulder fits smoothly into the general work flow.
-It should not be sited such that the operator is placed in a possible hazardous position.
-Adequate clearance around the machine should be provided to cater for intended workpieces.
+It should not be sited such that the operator is placed in a possible hazardous position. around Adequate clearance machine should be provided to cater for intended workpieces.